carpentries-lab/metagenomics-workshop/setup.md

 title: Setup
 ---

-## In a The Carpentries Workshop
+## In a Data Carpentry Workshop
-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
+This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances (a computer with all the required programs and files to which you will have access from your computer).
 With the exception of a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-This lesson requires a working spreadsheet program.
-If you don't have a spreadsheet program already, you can use LibreOffice.
-It's a free, open source spreadsheet program.If you are signed up to take a Metagenomics Data Carpentry Workshop, you do *not* need to worry about setting up an AMI instance.
-The Carpentries staff will create an instance for you and this will be provided to you at no cost.
+If you are signed up to take a Metagenomics Data Carpentry Workshop, **you do not need to worry about setting up an AMI instance.** The Carpentries staff will create an instance for you and this will be provided to you at no cost.
 This is true for both self-organized and centrally-organized workshops.
 Your Instructor will provide instructions for connecting to the AMI instance at the workshop.